metamn/inu-v2-b/README.md

 - Start building up every component.
 - From bottom to top starting with standalone components.
 - Focus on props only, default values and _skip states_.
 - Skip the UI/UX design part.
 Leave it as it is.
-- Create additional components when necessary.
-Like `MenuItem` for `Menu`
+Don't do theming.
+Default props should work.
 - Check components also in Storybook.
 - Leave no warnings in the console logs.

 1. Start with data components.
+2. Continue with (presentational) components.
+3. Create additional components when necessary.
+Like `MenuItem` for `Menu`.